spacetelescope/jwst_magic/README.md

 Known Issues
 -----------------
 As with all software packages, there are several known issues for MAGIC.
-A [current list of known issues is available](https://jwstitarwiki.stsci.edu/display/WFSCOWG/MAGIC+Known+Issues+and+Work+Arounds), but please note that there is restricted access to this page.
+A current list of known issues is available[here](./docs/known_issues.md).

 Documentation
 -----------------